Top Dems invite champion US women’s soccer team to Capitol

-WASHINGTON — Congress’ top Democrats say they’re inviting the World Cup champion U.S. women’s soccer team to the Capitol.
+WASHINGTON — The World Cup champion U.S. women’s soccer team is being invited to the Capitol, Congress’ top Democrats said Monday.

-Senate Minority Leader Chuck Schumer says he, too, has inviting them and is lauding their “sustained level of excellence.”

-There is no indication of when or if a visit might occur.
+There was no immediate indication of when or if a visit might occur.
+Alex Morgan, who scored six goals in the tournament, said the players hadn’t discussed the invitation.

+“Of course, it would be great to do something as a team together like that, but we haven’t even had time to talk about that,” she told reporters in New York on Monday.

+Senate Majority Leader Mitch McConnell, R-Ky., also praised the team’s “grit and teamwork and talent.”

 The U.S. team has captured the last two World Cups and has won four, more than any other country.